-Take a moment.
+Take a Moment

 Close your eyes for a moment.
 Breathe deeply and clear your mind.
 Take however long you need to simply relax and feel calm.

-Open yourself to the unknown.
+Open Yourself to the Unknown

 Ask for help or guidance in whatever way feels right.
 A religious tradition you follow may provide the right words.